-A key benefit of gifting either the amount of the annual exclusion or of the lifetime exclusion to an irrevocable trust is that once the assets are removed from an estate, any future appreciation is also removed.
-This is why funding irrevocable trusts is also called An "estate freeze" technique.
-The value of the gift is determined as of the time the gift was made and not when the beneficiary actually receives the asset, essentially freezing the account balance from an estate tax standpoint.
-Keep in mind, however, that even though the appreciation is escaping estate tax, capital gains taxes may still be due.
-Capital gains taxes may be paid by either the trust or the beneficiaries once the asset is sold.
+A key beneﬁt of gifting either the amount of the annual exclusion or of the lifetime exclusion to an irrevocable trust is that once the assets are removed from an estate, any future appreciation is also removed.
+This is why funding irrevocable trusts is also called an "estate freeze" technique.
+The value of the gift is determined as of the time the gift was made and not when the beneﬁciary actually receives the asset, essentially freezing the account balance from an estate tax standpoint.
+Keep in mind, however, that even though the appreciation is escaping estate tax, taxes may still be due.
+Income and capital gains taxes may be paid by either the trust or the beneﬁciaries once the asset is sold.

 How "portability" changed the game

 A discussion of the lifetime federal estate and gift tax exclusion would be incomplete without addressing the concept of "portability."
 For legally married couples, portability allows the transfer of all or any remaining portion of the ﬁrst-to-die spouse's lifetime federal exclusion amount to the surviving spouse.
 Therefore, if at death, the ﬁrst-to-die spouse had only used $3,000,000 of his or her lifetime exclusion amount, the surviving spouse would then be able to leverage the remaining $8,580,000, bringing the surviving spouse's lifetime federal estate and gift tax exclusion amount to $20.16M.
 The total exclusion amount for married couples remains the same ($23.16M).
 Prior to 2011, this transfer between spouses was not allowed; it was a "use it or lose it" proposition.